Fluoroquinolone Antibiotics Lawsuit – Aortic Dissection, Aneurysm, Nerve Damage & Peripheral Neuropathy Compensation

 Today, fluoroquinolone antibiotics are prescribed to treat virtually any everyday problem, including sinus infections or ear infections.
 Why, you ask?
 Answer: lots and lots of marketing.
 Not only were Levaquin and other fluoroquinolone drugs over-prescribed, but they also carry a serious risk of peripheral neuropathy, a horrible and typically permanent form of nerve damage.
 Sadly, we talk to many people every day whose lives were completely changed – and never for the better – because of fluoroquinolones.

-Fluoroquinolones and Aortic Injuries
+Fluoroquinolone and Aortic Injuries

 In addition to the nerve and ligament damage associated with fluoroquinolones, the medications have also been linked to two potentially fatal health complications – aortic aneurysms and aortic dissections.